The countdown officially begins.

 You’ll need a 2-inch round cookie cutter to make every cookie.
 Then, in half of the cookies, you’ll use a 1-inch round cookie cutter to turn them into donut shaped cookies.
 I have this set of round cookie cutters.

 Don’t forget this!
 Since there is less surface area on the donut shaped cookies, the cookies take a minute or 2 less in the oven.
 Just like we do with these caramel hazelnut sandwich cookies and cherry almond linzer cookies, make sure that the whole cookies are baked together and the donut shaped cookies are baked together.

 And make sure you pay attention to the bake time.
 You don’t want to over-bake these cookies.
 You want them to remain soft and any extra time in the oven will turn them into crunchy sandwiches.
 Soft soft soft!

 You’ll only need 3 Tablespoons of heavy cream, so you’ll have leftover in the carton.
-You should definitely make a batch of salted caramel OR any of the many many many recipes using heavy cream on my blog.
+You should definitely make a batch of salted caramel OR any of the many many many recipes using heavy cream on my site.
 There’s a ton.